apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 The order of precedence the callout uses for determining the public key is this:

-A- public-key
+A. public-key
-B- modulus and exponent
+B. modulus and exponent
-C- certificate
+C. certificate
-D- pemfile
+D. pemfile

 If you specify more than one of {A,B,C,D} the callout will use the first one it finds.
 It's not the order in which the properties appear in the